sreeh-jd/Launchpad-2025/profiles/sreelakshmi-7@mulearn.md

 Work Experience

-Python Programming
-Basics of Python – Internship
+Python Programming Internship
-Completed an internship focused on the fundamentals of Python programming.
+Basics of Python - Completed an internship focused on the fundamentals of Python programming.
 Gained hands-on experience with core concepts such as data types, control structures, functions, and basic problem-solving using Python.
 This internship laid a strong foundation for further learning in AI and software development

 ------------------------------------------------------